compiler-research/compiler-research.github.io/_posts/2025-23-09-Supporting-AD-in-CMS-Combine-likelihood-scans.md

   which generates a list of index combinations by initializing a base configuration with all indices set to zero and then varying one category at a time.
-  The third and final function is `reorderCombinations`, which takes the set of indices produced by `generateOrthogonalCombinations` and reorders them so that combinations differing least from the current best configuration are evaluated first.
+  The third and final function is `reorderCombinations`, which takes the set of indices produced by `generateOrthogonalCombinations` and adjusts each combination by adding the corresponding base values modulo the maximum allowed index, effectively shifting the combinations relative to the current best indices.

 - Using the above stated functions , the discrete profiling algorithm, which is the main minimization algorithm in Combine, was imported in